 Prof. Albert Park is a development and labour economist who is an expert on China’s economic development.
 He is the director of the Institute for Emerging Market Studies, chair professor of Social Science, professor of Economics, and senior fellow of the Jockey Club Institute for Advanced Study at the Hong Kong University of Science and Technology.

 Prof. Park’s research and commentary have appeared in international media such as the South China Morning Post, the Economist and Bloomberg.
 Prof. Park has published articles in leading economics journals on firm performance, poverty and inequality, migration and employment, health and education, and the economics of aging in China.
 He has played a leadership role in numerous survey research projects in China including the China Employer-Employee Survey and the China Health and Retirement Longitudinal Study.
 He previously held faculty appointments at the University of Michigan and Oxford University, and has consulted frequently for the World Bank.

-Chairman, the South China Morning Post Publishers; Executive Vice Chairman, the Alibaba Group
+Chairman, South China Morning Post Publishers; Executive Vice Chairman, Alibaba Group

 Mr Tsai is the Chairman of the South China Morning Post Publishers.
 He is also the Executive Vice Chairman of the Alibaba Group.

 Mr Tsai joined Alibaba Group in 1999 as a member of the Alibaba founding team and has served as the executive vice chairman since May 2013.
 He has been a non-executive director of Alibaba Health since September 2015.
 He previously served as the chief financial officer and has been a member of the board of directors since our formation.